-Dental hygienists are oral health professionals who work under the supervision of licensed dentists.
-Along with teaching patients proper oral hygiene, they may conduct patient assessments, oral inspections and teeth cleanings.
-Hygienists often work in general and specialty dental clinics but may also find employment in hospitals, nursing homes and other healthcare facilities.
-Precautions must be taken to prevent the spread of infectious disease and when working with x-rays.
+A dental hygienist is an oral health professional who works under the supervision of a licensed dentist.
+Along with teaching patients proper oral hygiene, they may conduct patient assessments, oral inspections, and teeth cleanings.
+Hygienists may work in either general or specialty dental clinics but may also find employment in hospitals, nursing homes, and other healthcare facilities.
+Dental hygienists must take precautions to prevent the spread of infectious disease and when working with x-rays.
 Many hours standing or leaning over patients is often required.

-Dental hygienists usually hold an associate's degree, such as an Associate of Applied Science, in dental hygiene.
-Two-year degree programs are available at community colleges, vocational institutes or dental schools, and prepare students for careers through both classroom and clinical instruction.
-Courses may include oral pathology, dental materials, radiology, infection control, pain management, periodontics, community dental health and pharmacology.
+Dental hygienists usually hold an associates degree, such as an Associate for Applied Science in Dental Hygiene.
+Two-year degree programs are available at community colleges, vocational institutes, or dental schools.
+Students are prepared through careers through both classroom and clinical instruction.

 Step 3: Consider an Advanced Degree

 While associate's degrees are enough for most dental hygienist positions, some hygienists earn higher degrees as a way to advance their careers.
 Bachelor's and master's degrees in dental hygiene may qualify hygienists for careers beyond the dental office, such as in teaching and research.
 Additionally, advanced degrees may be necessary for some positions in public health or school clinics.